Shloicker/Inkwell-Inc-Generic/tutorial.md

     #description, tile inventory, tile currency amount
     >>> start_room = starting_room("You begin your journey.", [], 0)

- The shop room takes similar arguments to a loot room but, instead of being able to pick up and drop items, the player can only buy and sell items from the merchant.
+ The shop room takes similar arguments to a loot room but, instead of being able to pick up and drop items, the player can only buy and sell items from the vendor.

     #x, y, description, shop inventory, shop currency amount
     merchant_room = shop_room(0, -1, "This room has a merchant in it.", [game_items.steel_sword, game_items.steel_shield], 1000)